-Arturo Rivera begins his first season as a member of head coach Jen Weiss' coaching staff.
+Arturo Rivera completed his third season as a member of head coach Jen Weiss' coaching staff in 2015.

 Rivera has also spent time working at the University of Nevada-Las Vegas and Central Florida where he assisted with on court coaching, scouting, recruiting and video work.
 He began his collegiate coaching career as an undergraduate at UCF assisting with the varsity program while also serving as the head beach coach.